Japanese writing system: Kanji

-Kanji (漢字) are logographic characters (Japanese-simplified since 1946) taken from Chinese script and used in the writing of Japanese.
+Kanji (漢字) are logographic characters taken from Chinese script (since 1946, simplified to shinjitai) and used in the writing of Japanese.

 It is known from archaeological evidence that the first contacts that the Japanese had with Chinese writing took place in the 1st century AD, during the late Yayoi period.
 However, the Japanese people of that era probably had little to no comprehension of the script, and they would remain relatively illiterate until the 5th century AD in the Kofun period, when writing in Japan became more widespread.

 Kanji characters are used to write most content words of native Japanese or (historically) Chinese origin, which include the following: